Ondřej Žežulka

-Ondřej Žežulka (born 25 September 1998) is a professional Czech football player, currently playing for FK Viktoria Žižkov as a centre back or defensive midfielder.
+Ondřej Žežulka (born 25 September 1998) is a professional Czech football player, currently playing for Viagem Ústí nad Labem as a centre back or defensive midfielder.

 Career

 He made his senior league debut for Olympia Prague on 29 July 2017 in a Czech National Football League 1–0 home win against Pardubice.
 He scored his first goal on 12 August in their 2–2 home draw against Žižkov.